Note: Solar Choice is not a solar installer and has no financial or other incentives to promote any product brand over another.

-Founded in Norway in 1996, REC has since expanded and currently has offices is 8 different countries across the globe.
-In 2010 REC became fully automated, producing 26 million solar panels in their Singapore factory.
-As a world leader, REC’s focus still remains at its core, to produce high quality clean energy products sustainably.
+Founded in Norway in 1996, REC Group is one of the original manufacturers of solar photovoltaic modules with a focus on premium quality.
+Originally production was completed in Norway and Sweden.
+In 2010 they became fully automated, producing 26 million solar panels in their production plant in Singapore.
 In 2015 Norway’s Elkem Group (Bluestar Investment Co.
 Ltd) acquired REC.
 Elkem is a world leader in silicon production, this has aided the development of REC’s integrated photovoltaics in the global market.

 What is a Bloomberg Tier 1 Solar Panel?

-Bloomberg’s infamous tier 1 ranking is NOT a measure of Solar Panel quality in any way.
-It is simply an indication of the bankability of the manufacturer based on publicly released information on the financial health the company.
+Bloomberg’s infamous tier 1 ranking is NOT a measure of Solar Panel quality.
+It is just an indication of the bankability of the manufacturer based on publicly released information on the financial health the company.
 This should give you an idea if the company is a large, well-known manufacturer.

 PV Evolution Labs with support from DNV GL independently test solar panel reliability.
 The tests are voluntary, with solar panel manufacturers paying to participate in the testing.
 This testing process is internationally renowned and is an accurate reflection of the solar panel’s performance.